 As a professional photographer in London I’m asked on a regular basis for tips and inside techniques for getting the best photograph.
 Obviously I tell people it takes time and training but… there are some guidelines you can follow.

 So in a new series I’m going to be posting regular videos about, composition, lighting and techniques to improve your photographs.
 These are easy to implement and understand though probably wouldn’t occur to you without being pointed in the right direction first.

-Fashion photography is often seen as the high point in photography with only the very best professional photographers shooting editorial and advertising campaigns.
+Fashion photography is often seen as the high point in photography with only the very best professional photographer shooting editorial and advertising campaigns.
 This is true to a large extent but there are many photographers who actually love to shoot stylish fashion images for their own personal pleasure.

-The rules of fashion photography are loose even sometime non-existent in that they are sometimes counter-culture and counter compositional but in general there are certain rules or should I say guidelines that are worth following.
+The rules of fashion photography are loose even sometime non-existent in that they are sometimes counter-cultured and counter compositional but in general there are certain rules or should I say guidelines that are worth following.